Select Page

 All of those saved keystrokes add up to a surprising amount of extra time for you to do other things for your business!

-Sure, you might have just a few products now, but what happens when your inventory starts growing?
+You might have just a few products now, but what happens when your inventory grows?
 By integrating a barcode system sooner rather than later, you’re building scalability into your business.

 Scalability means the barcode system will work the same, regardless of whether you have one item, 100 items, or 10,000 items.
 A barcode system will help your company avoid growing pains as you add more products.

-Having a system in place also makes training new members of your team much easier.
-Instead of memorizing products and product descriptions to look up items, your new team member can easily scan the product in and have the computer bring up the relevant product details.
+Having a barcode system also makes training new team members much more manageable.
+Instead of memorizing products and product descriptions to look up items, your new team member can quickly scan the product and have the computer bring up the relevant product details.

-A good barcode system has a two-fold advantage: it increases your own inventory accuracy, and it also dramatically decreases the time a customer spends at checkout.
-A customer will have a better first impression if you can quickly and easily process their purchase using a scanner system, as opposed to waiting while you manually type codes into a system at checkout.
+A good barcode system has a two-fold advantage: it increases your inventory accuracy and dramatically decreases the time a customer spends at checkout.
+A customer will have a better first impression if you can quickly and efficiently process their purchase using a scanner system instead of waiting while you manually type codes into a system at checkout.

 How do I set up a complete barcoding system?